Tibbe90/Bank-Castle/README.md

 # Bank-Castle (because Frank-Castle is unavailable)
-A simple CLI bank app.
-This is made for a "introduction to Java" school assignment.
+A CLI bank app.
+This is made for my "introduction to Java" school assignment.
 I have written everything in Visual Studio Code

 This application is designed to handle multiple users and keep track of their accounts separately.
 You will first have to create a user to log in.
 After a user is created you are able to log in and also change the pin of any existing user.
-You will also be able to use the admin function without logging in at this point.

 After logging in you will have 4 options.
 1 - view current balance.